-But for now, in order to hear Matthew's answer to the question, "who is this Jesus?", we need to meet John the Baptist as Matthew paints him.
-And what a picture it is that Matthew paints!
-A weird, crusty curmudgeon, dressed in harsh and self-abusing clothes, eating a strange diet that certainly did not include white bread or any other processed foods, breathing fire and brimstone with every utterance.
+But for now, in order to hear Matthew's answer to the question, "who is this Jesus?" we need to meet John the Baptist as Matthew paints him - and what a picture Matthew paints!
+In vivid images he presents to us a weird, crusty curmudgeon, dressed in harsh and self-abusing clothes, eating a strange diet that certainly did not include white bread or any other processed foods, breathing fire and brimstone with every utterance.
 Our minds fill out the picture of a scruffy prophet, from whom children and even dogs run in fear, an imposing man of God confronting the people head-on with words of scorn and messages of doom and retribution.
-No gentle picture of two women in a country kitchen from Matthew, but instead a sudden rending of the harsh desert sagebrush to reveal a thunderous and thundering prophet, a man who could have stepped right from the pages of the Old Testament - just as if he were Elijah returned with a fiery blast.
+No gentle picture from Matthew of two women in a country kitchen, but instead a sudden rending of the harsh desert sagebrush to reveal a thunderous and thundering prophet, a man who could have stepped right from the pages of the Old Testament - just as if he were Elijah returned with a fiery blast.

 And there is the clue as to why we need to set aside for a moment at least the gentle images of a country kitchen of Luke, and pay full attention to the harsh, grating, confronting and challenging fiery picture from Matthew.
 Even though Matthew assumes that his readers already know of John the Baptist (hence the brief introduction) it is important to Matthew that the readers see him as indeed a prophet, ushering in the messianic age.
-For Matthew that John is indeed the prophet of whom the great Old Testament prophet Isaiah spoke.
-It is vitally important to Matthew that we see John as a true and legitimate prophet of God in the true Old Testament sense, for then we will be able to hear his proclamation of the one who is to follow him - none other than Jesus - to be true prophecy and thus a validation of Jesus as from God.
+For Matthew, that John is indeed the prophet of whom the great Old Testament prophet Isaiah spoke.
+It is vitally important to Matthew that we see John as a true and legitimate prophet of God in the true Old Testament sense, because only then will we be able to hear his proclamation of the one who is to follow him - none other than Jesus - to be true prophecy and thus a validation of Jesus as from God.

-We have to be a bit careful, here.
-It would be easy to assume from Matthew's dramatic picture of this prophet that people would go out of their way to avoid him - but John the Baptist was a charismatic and popular man.
+But again, set aside what you think you know about John the Baptist.
+It would be easy to assume from Matthew's dramatic picture of this prophet that people would go out of their way to avoid him - but quite the opposite: John was a charismatic and popular man.
 Even according to Matthew great multitudes of people flocked out of Jerusalem and all Judea to hear him.
 The people must surely have heard the word of God being proclaimed by John, for they responded both with confessions of their sins and with submission in baptism in the River Jordan.
 In spite of the bitter and vitriolic challenges John spewed forth to the Pharisees and Sadducees, even though he certainly comes across as a harsh and forbidding person, the crowds loved him, for they responded most positively to him.
 And of course that is another characteristic of a true Old Testament prophet, that the message he proclaimed was validated by the people, by the passage of time.